MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Security/ConvertTo-SecureString.md

 ### -Force

-Before PowerShell 7, this parameter was mandatory when using the **AsPlainText** parameter.
-It remains to enable you to use this cmdlet on earlier versions of PowerShell without having to update your code.
+Beginning in PowerShell 7, The **Force** parameter is no longer required when using the **AsPlainText** parameter.
+While the parameter is not used, it was not removed to provide compatibility with earlier versions of PowerShell.

 ```yaml
 Type: System.Management.Automation.SwitchParameter